Summary

 Enterprise Agreement remains Microsoft's flagship volume licensing programme, though its days are numbered for many customers.
 Built around three-year commitments with minimum seat requirements (500+ users), EA provided something increasingly rare in software licensing: genuine price predictability.

 The model was elegantly simple.
-You committed to specific volumes across Microsoft's product portfolio, received tiered discounts (Level A through D), and enjoyed three years of price protection.
-Software Assurance came bundled, providing upgrade rights, support benefits, and deployment planning services that many organisations never fully utilised but appreciated having.
+You committed to specific volumes across Microsoft's product portfolio, received tiered discounts (Level A through D, now only for on-premises licences), and enjoyed three years of price protection.
+Software Assurance came bundled, providing upgrade rights and licensing flexibility such as License Mobility and disaster recovery.

 EA’s true-up model gave enterprises rare cost flexibility without compromising compliance.